Gama19999/cordova-plugin-applinks/README.md

   adb shell am start -W -a android.intent.action.VIEW -d "http://myhost.com/news/ul-plugin-released.html" com.example.applinks
   ```

-  - Application will be launched and you will see in JS console:
+  - Application will be launched, and you will see in JS console:

   ```
   Showing to user details page: /news/ul-plugin-released.html